avaleror/argo-acm/README.md

 ## Prerequisite
 - 1+ managed-clusters
-- ArgoCD installed in the hub cluster (RH GitOps Operator)
+- ArgoCD installed in the cluster (RH GitOps Operator) you want to deploy pacman app
-- Connectivity to this git repo from Hub cluster.